SPECIAL EDUCATIONAL NEEDS AND DISABILITIES (SEND)

 - Universal – this is the high quality first teaching your child will receive from her/his class teacher and may include some adaptations to match learning needs.

 - Targeted - it may be appropriate to consider making additional short term special educational provision to remove or reduce any obstacles to your child’s learning.
-This takes the form of a graduated four part cycle - a) assessing your child’s needs, b) planning the most effective and appropriate intervention, c) providing this intervention and d) reviewing the impact on your child’s progress towards individual learning outcomes.
+This takes the form of a graduated four-part cycle - a) assessing your child’s needs, b) planning the most effective and appropriate intervention, c) providing this intervention and d) reviewing the impact on your child’s progress towards individual learning outcomes.
+If your child has a Personalised Learning Plan (PLP), these will be detailed there.
+If your child does not, the class teacher will share these details with you at the parent/teacher consultation meeting.

-- Specialist – it may be necessary to seek specialist advice and regular long term support from a specialist professional outside the school in order to plan for the best possible learning outcomes for your child.
+- Specialist – it may be necessary to seek specialist advice and undertake regular long term support from a specialist professional outside the school in order to plan for the best possible learning outcomes for your child.
 This may include educational psychology, speech and language therapy, autism outreach support or occupational therapy.
 The school may need to prioritise referrals to these services.
-For a very small number of pupils access to these specialists may be through a Statement of SEN or an EHC Plan.
+For a very small number of pupils, access to these specialists may be through an EHCP (Educational Health Care Plan).

 9. Who are the specialists providing services to children with SEND in this school?